 When purchasing a hard drive, it is important to understand and verify the hard drive is suitable for your uses and has or does not have the options you may or may not need.
 Unfortunately, with hard drive technologies frequently changing, it is can sometimes be confusing and frustrating when looking to purchase a hard drive.

-This document covers all considerations you should think about when thinking about upgrading or buying a new computer hard drive.
+This page covers all considerations you should think about when thinking about upgrading or buying a new computer hard drive.

 Adding a new drive

 The benefit of adding a new hard drive is that you gain additional storage without having to erase any of your existing files or reinstall any of your programs.

 Replacing existing drive

 If you have a laptop computer or want to replace an older hard drive (HDD) with a new solid-state drive (SSD), keep in mind that anything on the drive will be lost.
 While it is possible to transfer all of the data from one drive to another drive, we recommend doing a fresh install to prevent any future problems and to clean all of the junk software.